jackblatch/OneStopShop/README.md

 ## One Stop Shop

 > **Warning**
 > This app is a work in progress and shouldn't be considered production ready.
-It uses new technologies that are yet to be stable such as the Next 13 App Router with RSC's and Drizzle ORM.
+It uses new technologies that are yet to be stable such as the Server Actions and Drizzle ORM.

 ## About

-Online marketplace allowing users to purchase products as well as sign up and list their own products for sale.
+Online marketplace built using Next.js App Router, which allows users to purchase products, sign up and list their own products for sale.
 Users can create a seller profile, manage products and collect payment.

 Key features:

+- Next.js App Router with React Server Components
-- Intercepted routes (with parallel routing) on new product creation in admin
+- Intercepted routes (with parallel routing) for product quick view and new product creation in admin
+- Server actions for mutations
-- Using React Server Components for data queries with Drizzle ORM
+- Planetscale MySQL database with Drizzle ORM
-- Using UploadThing for typesafe file uploads (e.g., product images)
+- UploadThing for typesafe file uploads (e.g., product images)
 - User authentication with Clerk

 Home page